Solo Travel in Bolivia

 Only ten miles outside the city in Mallasa is the spectacular Valle de la Luna, meaning Valley of the Moon with unusual eroded rock pinnacles.
 If you’re lucky, you may hear the sounds of a flute echoing through the valley adding to the magic of this lunar landscape.

 The colonial city of Sucre has a more relaxed feel and the ‘White City’ has the largest collection of dinosaur prints in the world.
 Hire a bike and cycle to the nearby waterfalls.
-Sucre is very much a locals place so you may prefer company here and bear in mind that they have siesta so restaurants close for the afternoon.
+Sucre is very much a local place so you may prefer company here and bear in mind that they have siesta so restaurants close for the afternoon.

-Close to Sucre is the mining town of Potosi which differs to the other towns and feels very remote.
+Close to Sucre is the mining town of Potosi which differs from the other towns and feels very remote.
 Here you can take a tour into the silver mines after a pit stop to the miners market to buy coca leaves (the plant of the Incas), biscuits and dynamite for the miners!
 The conditions here are very poor and the average age of a miner is only fifty years old.

-One of the biggest tourist attractions in Bolivia are the Uyuni Salt Flats Bolivia.
+One of the biggest tourist attractions in Bolivia is the Uyuni Salt Flats Bolivia.
 These blinding white surfaces are the world’s largest salt flats and are literally are a sight for sore eyes (you’ll definitely need your sunglasses here).
-They are off the beaten track and can only be explored on a 4×4 but are well worth the 14 hour journey from La Paz (shorter from Potosi).
+They are off the beaten track and can only be explored on a 4×4 but as one of the most beautiful places in Bolivia, they are well worth the 14-hour journey from La Paz (shorter from Potosi).